daidodo/format-imports-vscode/README.md

 ### Search Order

-`package.json` and `import-sorter.json` are searched in the following order:
+`package.json` is searched in the following order:

 - The same folder of the edited file.
 - If not found, then go to the parent folder.
 - Continue if still not found, till the root folder (`/`)

+`import-sorter.json` is searched in a similar way if it's a relative path.

+If `tsImportSorter.configuration.configurationFileName` is an absolute path, e.g. `/path/to/import-sorter.json`, no search is needed.

 The configurations in both files will merge together, and `package.json` will win in any conflicts.